Our Big Game Season: March 6th – October 31st

 In addition to the ethical benefits – Bait and switch is the most exciting technique for Marlin!
 If you are unfamiliar with it what we do is, we tease the Marlin right up to the back of the boat and then pitch a dead bait to it.
 Watching the dark looming shape of a Blue Marlin following and slashing at bait only a few meters behind the back of a boat makes an incredible sight to see even before you catch your fish!!

 Once we hook our fish our skilled crew get you on it quickly so we have all the action by the boat.
 The skill of the Captain and intelligent use of drag means the fish is more likely to stay on the surface for dramatic, shorter fights which results in fish being released in great condition.
-You won’t see any pictures of tired and brown marlin laying on its side by our boat or fish with a foul hook etc!!!
+You won’t see any pictures of tired and brown marlin laying on its side or belly up by our boat or fish with a foul hook etc!!!

-We also catch our tuna with bait, again with circle hooks only!
+We also catch our Tuna with bait, again with circle hooks only!
 A great hook up to catch ratio which also allows us to release the fish in perfect condition if needed.
 When fishing Bluefin this is especially important as they are such powerful fish – no one wants to see a fish swimming away with a lure still attached.

 Raise, pitch and see the fish your trying to catch – all with the confidence that our experienced and professional crew to guide you through it.
 If you want to experience this unique style – we are the only boat in the Canaries to do it!